 How do we store and hold the credit information?

 9.8 We store and hold credit information in the same manner as outlined in section 6 of this policy.
 Why do we collect the credit information?

 9.9 Our usual purpose for collecting, holding, using and disclosing credit information about you is to enable us to provide you with the legal service.

 9.10 We may also collect credit information to process payments.

 Overseas disclosure of the credit information

 9.11 We will not disclose your credit information to overseas entities unless you expressly advise us to, apart from the following circumstances:

-(a) to the extent that your credit information is contained in emails which are filtered by our email filtering host that is headquartered in Ireland; or
+(a) to the extent that your credit information is contained in emails which are filtered by our email filtering host that is headquartered in Australia; or

 (b) to the extent that it is necessary or desirable to make such a disclosure to obtain payment of money owed to us.
 How can I access my credit information, correct errors or make a complaint?

 9.12 You can access and correct your credit information, or complain about an interference with your privacy in the same manner as set out in section 10 of this policy.